Harsh5050/Solidity-Projects/Readme.md

 Hello Guys, This is the Readme file for my Crowdfunding Project that I made using Solidity

+So basically this project is made to collect the funds or votes of people <> voting system...
+So please enjoy the tutorial...

 STEP 1 - Open VS CODE or https://remix.ethereum.org to start coding
 <img width="960" alt="image" src="https://user-images.githubusercontent.com/85873507/165716395-e146201a-a4cf-4a64-bfa6-96565b67d0c4.png">